Simon Property Group (NYSE:SPG) Releases FY 2022 Earnings Guidance

 Several research analysts have recently weighed in on SPG shares.
-Wells Fargo & Company lowered their price objective on Simon Property Group from $152.00 to $140.00 and set an equal weight rating for the company in a research report on Thursday, April 7th.
-StockNews.com started coverage on Simon Property Group in a research report on Thursday, March 31st.
-They issued a hold rating for the company.
-Morgan Stanley lowered their price objective on Simon Property Group from $180.00 to $160.00 and set an overweight rating for the company in a research report on Monday, March 7th.
-Mizuho lowered their price objective on Simon Property Group from $162.00 to $158.00 and set a neutral rating for the company in a research report on Tuesday, February 8th.
-Finally, Deutsche Bank Aktiengesellschaft lowered their price objective on Simon Property Group from $190.00 to $173.00 and set a buy rating for the company in a research report on Thursday, March 31st.
-Eight research analysts have rated the stock with a hold rating and ten have given a buy rating to the company.
-According to data from MarketBeat, the stock has an average rating of Buy and an average target price of $164.31.
+StockNews.com assumed coverage on shares of Simon Property Group in a research note on Thursday, March 31st.
+They set a hold rating on the stock.
+Mizuho reduced their price target on Simon Property Group from $162.00 to $158.00 and set a neutral rating for the company in a report on Tuesday, February 8th.
+Deutsche Bank Aktiengesellschaft dropped their price objective on Simon Property Group from $190.00 to $173.00 and set a buy rating on the stock in a research note on Thursday, March 31st.
+Stifel Nicolaus reduced their target price on Simon Property Group from $180.00 to $165.00 in a research note on Tuesday, May 10th.
+Finally, Wells Fargo & Company dropped their price target on Simon Property Group from $152.00 to $140.00 and set an equal weight rating on the stock in a research note on Thursday, April 7th.
+Eight analysts have rated the stock with a hold rating and ten have given a buy rating to the company.
+According to data from MarketBeat, Simon Property Group has a consensus rating of Buy and a consensus target price of $164.31.

-The business also recently disclosed a quarterly dividend, which will be paid on Thursday, June 30th.
-Shareholders of record on Thursday, June 9th will be issued a $1.70 dividend.
-This is a positive change from Simon Property Group’s previous quarterly dividend of $1.65.
-This represents a $6.80 annualized dividend and a yield of 5.71%.
-Simon Property Group’s dividend payout ratio (DPR) is 96.49%.
+The business also recently declared a quarterly dividend, which will be paid on Thursday, June 30th.
+Investors of record on Thursday, June 9th will be given a dividend of $1.70 per share.
+The ex-dividend date of this dividend is Wednesday, June 8th.
+This represents a $6.80 dividend on an annualized basis and a yield of 5.82%.
+This is an increase from Simon Property Group’s previous quarterly dividend of $1.65.
+Simon Property Group’s dividend payout ratio is currently 97.35%.

-A number of institutional investors and hedge funds have recently modified their holdings of the business.
-EverSource Wealth Advisors LLC purchased a new position in shares of Simon Property Group during the fourth quarter valued at approximately $30,000.
-Covington Capital Management lifted its holdings in shares of Simon Property Group by 71.5% during the fourth quarter.
-Covington Capital Management now owns 763 shares of the real estate investment trust’s stock valued at $122,000 after purchasing an additional 318 shares during the last quarter.
-Cypress Capital Group purchased a new position in shares of Simon Property Group during the fourth quarter valued at approximately $205,000.
-Autumn Glory Partners LLC purchased a new position in shares of Simon Property Group during the fourth quarter valued at approximately $220,000.
-Finally, HB Wealth Management LLC purchased a new position in shares of Simon Property Group during the fourth quarter valued at approximately $255,000.
-Institutional investors and hedge funds own 91.62% of the company’s stock.
+Hedge funds and other institutional investors have recently made changes to their positions in the business.
+Parkside Financial Bank & Trust raised its position in shares of Simon Property Group by 17.1% in the 1st quarter.
+Parkside Financial Bank & Trust now owns 638 shares of the real estate investment trust’s stock valued at $84,000 after buying an additional 93 shares in the last quarter.
+Interchange Capital Partners LLC raised its position in Simon Property Group by 5.1% during the first quarter.
+Interchange Capital Partners LLC now owns 3,740 shares of the real estate investment trust’s stock valued at $492,000 after purchasing an additional 180 shares in the last quarter.
+EverSource Wealth Advisors LLC bought a new stake in Simon Property Group during the fourth quarter worth $30,000.
+Covington Capital Management boosted its holdings in shares of Simon Property Group by 71.5% in the 4th quarter.
+Covington Capital Management now owns 763 shares of the real estate investment trust’s stock valued at $122,000 after purchasing an additional 318 shares in the last quarter.
+Finally, Glenmede Trust Co.
+NA increased its stake in shares of Simon Property Group by 8.6% in the 4th quarter.
+Glenmede Trust Co.
+NA now owns 4,534 shares of the real estate investment trust’s stock valued at $723,000 after purchasing an additional 360 shares during the last quarter.
+91.62% of the stock is owned by hedge funds and other institutional investors.

 Simon is a real estate investment trust engaged in the ownership of premier shopping, dining, entertainment and mixed-use destinations and an S&P 100 company (Simon Property Group, NYSE: SPG).
 Our properties across North America, Europe and Asia provide community gathering places for millions of people every day and generate billions in annual sales.